rozbb/draft-waict-transparency/draft-waict-transparency.md

 * A **Web Resource** is a file identified by a URL whose contents are committed to by a cryptographic hash.
 * A **User** is someone that wants to use a Site.
 We treat a User and their browser as one in the same in this document.
 * The **Asset Host** is a party chosen by a site to be responsible for storing the larger assets associated with transparency.
 This includes the integrity manifest, asset pointer file, and assets themselves.
 * A **Transparency Service** is a service that a Site registers with to announce that they have enabled transparency and will log web resources to.
+It maintains a mapping of site to transparency information.
 * A **Witness** ensures that a Transparency Service is well-behaved, i.e., only makes updates that are allowed by the specification.
-It receives the new dictionary root and a proof of correct transition.
-On success, the witness signs the new root.
+It receives a proof of that the transparency service has correctly transitioned the values in its map.
+On success, the witness signs a representation of the map.

 ## Notation and Dependencies